-Calculation Agent: Scotia Capital Inc., an affiliate of the Bank otherwise prescribed by law).
-Holders will not have the benefit of any insurance under the provisions of the CDIC Act the U.S. Federal Deposit Insurance Act or under any other deposit insurance regime of any jurisdiction.
+The notes will constitute direct, unsubordinated and unsecured obligations of the Bank ranking pari passu with al other direct, unsecured and unsubordinated indebtedness of the Bank from time to time outstanding (except as otherwise prescribed by law).
+Holders will not have the benefit of any insurance under the provisions of the CDIC Act, the U.S. Federal Deposit Insurance Act or under any other deposit insurance regime of any jurisdiction.